Correct CPR Hand Placement for Effective Chest Compressions

 What are the potential risks or complications associated with improper hand placement during CPR?

-Improper hand placement in CPR can cause multiple risks and complications, affecting compression effectiveness and resuscitation outcomes.
+Improper hand placement in CPR causes multiple risks and complications, affecting compression effectiveness and resuscitation outcomes.
 Here are some potential risks:

 1. Inadequate Blood Circulation: Incorrect CPR hand placement does not effectively compress the heart and major blood vessels, resulting in insufficient blood circulation.
 This leads to inadequate oxygen delivery to vital organs, worsening the person's condition.